-All applicants are required to meet the minimum academic and 4000 hours (2 years) paid, direct, hands-on clinical patient care prerequisites.
-Typically our strongest candidates have more than the minimum 4000 hours of paid experience in the direct delivery of patient care and average over 6 years.
+All applicants are required to meet the minimum academic and 2000 hours (1 year) paid, direct, hands-on clinical patient care prerequisites.
+Typically our strongest candidates have more than 4,000 hours of paid experience in the direct delivery of patient care.

 Q: What does clinical experience mean to MEDEX Northwest?

-A: When considering clinical experience MEDEX looks for evidence of significant patient care responsibility in your previous paid positions adding up to a total of 4000 hours or more.
-MEDEX values broad-based primary care experience over technical or highly specialized experience.
+A: When considering clinical experience MEDEX looks for evidence of significant patient care responsibility in your previous paid positions adding up to a total of 2,000 hours or more.
+MEDEX values primary care experience over technical or highly specialized experience.

 Once the clinical experience prerequisite is satisfied, MEDEX will consider volunteer experience as a way of supplementing and strengthening your clinical experience background.
 Volunteer hours will not replace any paid experience requirement.